 We recommend scheduling an appointment.
 Walk-ins are welcomed, however, you may experience a wait time due to clients with scheduled appointment times.

 3. What forms of payment do you accept?

-Cash, Check, Visa, Mastercard, Discover, American Express, and Care Credit
+Cash, Check, Visa, Mastercard, Discover, American Express, Care Credit, and Scratch Pay

 Full payment is required at the time of service.

 5. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 4 months of age or if they weigh over 4 lbs.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 6. What is the pre-anesthetic blood screening?